Big Game Hunting

 - A shotgun of less than 20 gauge or any shotgun loaded with shells other than those carrying a single projectile (rifling in the barrel or choke is allowed).

-- A bow with a draw weight of 35 lbs or less.
+- A bow with a draw weight less than 35 lbs.

 - Arrows with barbed broadheads; arrowheads less than 7/8 inches at the widest point or with less than 2 sharp cutting edges.